 The unit comes with a small explanation book.
-You can access the until by turning on and scrolling through the screens, adding text in the usual rather time communing manner. i.e. using a central button to move from one letter or number to the next.
-Alternatively you can connect the device via wifi or USB cable and access the using a app called “Earthmate” on the the smartphone or via https://inreach.garmin.com/ webpage.
+You can access the until by turning on and scrolling through the screens, adding text in the usual rather time-consuming manner. i.e. using a central button to move from one letter or number to the next.
+Alternatively, you can connect the device via wifi or USB cable and access them using an app called “Earthmate” on the smartphone or via https://inreach.garmin.com/ webpage.
 Once they are connected you can access the GPS and do the usual things like add waypoints or tracks and change the predefined messages.

-The satellite section is provided by Inreach and you have yo pay for a subscription before this operates.
-There are several payment plans available each with a different set of rules and how many text you can send.
-In the case of an emergency there are two options to trigger the world wide emergency response.
-On the side of the unit is a SOS button, flip this and press the button, or alternatively goto the screen scroll to the SOS app and click on it.
-From my experience its a little to easy to by accident click on the SOS app.
-You do however get a 5 second delay so you can cancel it.
+The satellite section is provided by Inreach and you have to pay for a subscription before this operates.
+There are several payment plans available each with a different set of rules and how many texts you can send.
+In the case of an emergency, there are two options to trigger the worldwide emergency response.
+On the side of the unit is an SOS button, flip this and press the button, or alternatively go to the screen scroll to the SOS app and click on it.
+From my experience, it’s a little too easy to by accident click on the SOS app.
+You do however get a 5-second delay so you can cancel it.

 Depending on what subscription you have paid for depends on the functionality.
-Preset message (none limited) are as they are described, message you have already written and are stored.
+Preset message (none limited) are as they are described; a message you have already written and stored.
 They are easy to send.
-Mine are simply “Everything OK, delayed a few hours” for example which I send to my wife so when guiding she doesn’t call out the cavalry if I am overdue.
-The other option is to send Text messages, which are limited to your subscription plan.
+Mine is simply “Everything OK, delayed a few hours” for example which I send to my wife so when guiding she doesn’t call out the cavalry if I am overdue.
+The other option is to send text messages, which are limited to your subscription plan.
 These you type as and when you need.
-From my experience preset message are quick and easy to send while text messages take time to write on the unit and are slower to send.
-You can send to an email or mobile and both can reply.
-In the case of emergency you can, once you have clicked on the SOS button or app start dialogue with the emergency services.
+From my experience, the preset message is quick and easy to send while text messages take time to write on the unit and are slower to send.
+You can send an email or mobile and both can reply.
+In the case of emergency you can, once you have clicked on the SOS button or app start a dialogue with the emergency services.
 I haven’t used this service yet and therefore can not comment on usability.
 Its a shame there isn’t a demo mode to practice.
-I would imagine communication is via text style communication, which would require you to punch in letter by letter on the unit.
+I would imagine communication is via text style communication, which would require you to punch in a letter by letter on the unit.

-Things I would improve: I dont know how strong the glass is on the unit but a protective cover would have been nice.
-In my alpine rucksack spaces not a premium and often things get crammed in the top pocket.
-My Last GPS got a crack in the screen, it still functioned although it could be more difficult to see all the text.
+Things I would improve: I don’t know how strong the glass is in the unit but a protective cover would have been nice.
+In my alpine rucksack spaces is not at a premium and often things get crammed in the top pocket.
+My Last GPS got a crack on the screen, it still functioned although it could be more difficult to see all the text.